yuchormanski/SoftUni/JS Fundamentals/20.Regular Mid Exam/README.md

-Everything in this folder is only for trayning your skills.
-Please , don't use this code if your exam is whith tish tasks
+<h1>Everything in this folder is only for trayning your skills.
+Please , don't use this code if your exam is with that tasks!</h1>